Chart Color Schemes

 Health performance in Glen Innes is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Glen Innes faces significant health challenges with various conditions affecting both younger and older age groups.
-Approximately 47% (~4,276 people) have private health cover, lower than the national average of 55.3%.
+Glen Innes faces significant health challenges, with various conditions affecting both younger and older age groups.
+Private health cover is low at approximately 47% (~4,276 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health